xiaomingfu2013/DelaySSAToolkit.jl/docs/src/tutorials/heterogeneous_delay.md

-# A stochastic birth-death model with heterogeneous fixed delays
+# A birth-death model with heterogeneous fixed delays

 ## Model definition
 We study the following model with delayed production